 - OAuth 2.0 meets the needs of both users and applications.

 - There are strong security practices around OAuth 2.0.

 - OAuth 2.0 is designed to function at Internet-scale across domains, networks, cloud services, and applications.

 - As a widely accepted standard OAuth 2.0 has many libraries and helpers for a variety of languages and platforms.

-Support for OAuth 2.0 was added to ArcGIS Server and Portal for ArcGIS at version 10.3.
+Support for OAuth 2.0 was added to ArcGIS Server and ArcGIS Enterprise portal at version 10.3.
 Using version 10.3 or later allows you to perform named user login or app login with your on-premise portal acting as the OAuth 2.0 server.

 ArcGIS Online uses the following grant types from the OAuth 2.0 specification: